Turmeric is a cooking spice that gives mustard its bright yellow color and Indian curry its flavor and warm glow.

 Natural and less toxic alternatives are often sought out to manage and reduce cholesterol levels in their bodies, and turmeric is one of the solutions recent research had looked into to for lowering cholesterol.

-Some studies confirm that there is a connection between turmeric and cholesterol lowering and reducing effects.
-They also found that it’s ability to improve cardiovascular health, by lowering LDL or bad cholesterol level (17, 18).
+Some studies confirm that there is a connection between turmeric and cholesterol-lowering and reducing effects.
+They also found that it’s the ability to improve cardiovascular health, by lowering LDL or bad cholesterol levels (17, 18).

 One 10-particpant study published in the Indian Journal of Physiology and Pharmacology also showed promising results after their seven-day study.